gaolinorange/Automatic-Unpaired-Shape-Deformation-Transfer/ACAP_linux/readme.md

 cd Automatic-Unpaired-Shape-Deformation-Transfer/ACAP_linux
 ```

-Note: You need to modify the variable ${GUROBI_ROOT} in CMakeLists.txt and CoMISo/CMakeLists.txt
+Note: You need to modify the variable ${GUROBI_ROOT} in CMakeLists.txt

 Then, run the scripts step by step.
 (You must make sure that each library is successfully installed)